Rahul-krx/OIBSIP/Tribute Page/README.md

 2. The page will load with all styling and images automatically
 3. Scroll through the different sections to explore Marie Curie's story

-## Customization

-To create your own tribute page for someone you admire:

-1. **Change the Person**: Replace "Marie Curie" with your chosen person's name
-2. **Update Images**: Replace the image URLs with photos of your chosen person
-3. **Modify Content**: Update all text content to reflect your chosen person's life and achievements
-4. **Adjust Colors**: Modify the CSS color schemes to match your preferences
-5. **Add Sections**: Include additional sections relevant to your chosen person

 ## Technical Details